Cyp9715/CPPReference/README.md

     The cyp::vector::isContain() = has a time complexity of O(n).
 This is very inefficient.

-2. Avoid using static libraries.
+2. Avoid using dynamic libraries.

     The lib folder contains dynamic library folders, but will not contain any files.

     I deliberately avoid using dll for stability.

-    This code has no binary purpose.

-    The purpose is to be built by implanting it into another code.
+    This code has no binary purpose, is to be built by implanting it into another code.

     Therefore, using dynamic libraries faced a number of miscellaneous problems,